FindMySchool LogoFindMySchool

 With Reception as the main entry point and an admission number of 60 for September 2026 entry, competition is real, and faith criteria shape prioritisation when the school is oversubscribed.

 The Catholic identity is not presented as an optional extra.
-The school is explicit that the teaching and practice of the Catholic faith sits at the heart of school life, and it describes prayer and liturgy as a core rhythm of the day, not a bolt-on activity.
+The school is explicit that the teaching and practice of the Catholic faith sits central to school life, and it describes prayer and liturgy as a core rhythm of the day, not a bolt-on activity.
 Staff also signpost parents’ right to withdraw their child from religious education or worship, which is important for families weighing how closely school and home practice align.

 A helpful detail for prospective parents is that the school’s values have been shaped with pupils and staff rather than imposed solely top-down.
 The website sets out a set of learning values explored across the year, for example Respectful, Collaborative, Honest, Brave, Compassionate, and Independent.
 The point is not the labels themselves but the way they are used as shared language for behaviour and expectations, which often matters more to daily culture than any single initiative.